ridgeworks/pPEGpl/Examples/SWIP-grammar/README.md

 #### Module `pl_parser`

 For all but the simplest input, the *ptree* result is hard to read and just as difficult to test.
 So module `pl_parser` implements a simple parser using the grammar defined in `pl_grammar`.
-It's only exported predicate is `string_termList/2` which converts an input string defining a sequence of terms to a list of terms:
+Its only exported predicate is `string_termList/2` which converts an input string defining a sequence of terms to a list of terms:
 ```
 ?- string_termList("[H|T].
 42.",TL).
 TL = [[H|T], 42].